kmiakaeva/kmiakaeva/README.md

 # Hi there 👋, I'm Kristina

-- 🔭 I’m currently study in School 21 Sber
+- 🔭 Currently enrolled as a student at School 21 by Sber

 ### Languages and Tools